jeremy-cc/solarch-assoc/README.md

 ##### White paper overviews
 ###### Security Process

-1. AWS is responsible for securing the underlying infrastructure - you are responsible for anything you put on top of AWS infrastructure
+1. AWS is responsible for securing the underlying infrastructure - you are responsible for anything you put on top of AWS infrastructure.
+AWS responsible for security OF the cloud, Customer responsible for security IN the cloud.
 2. AWS is responsible for securing services which are classed as managed services, e.g NAT Gateway.
 However, customer is responsible for securing Users and Roles for these services.
 3. EC2, VPC, S3 are all completely under customer control